aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-forms/create-doc/_index.md

 ---
-title: Create Doc
+title: Create Document
-linktitle: Create Doc
+linktitle: Create Document
 second_title: Aspose.PDF for .NET API Reference
 description: Easily create a document with radio buttons using Aspose.PDF for .NET.
 type: docs
 weight: 40
 url: /net/programming-with-forms/create-doc/
 ---
 In this tutorial, we will show you how to create a document with radio buttons using Aspose.PDF for .NET.
 We will explain the C# source code step by step to guide you through this process.

 ##Step 1: Preparation